mammadmodi/detective/README.md

 **NOTE**

 It's a sample golang application, so I tried to make its folders and package structured.
-You can find the full declaration of this folder structure at [this repo](https://github.com/golang-standards/project-layout).
+You can find the full declaration of standard Golang folder structure at [this link](https://github.com/golang-standards/project-layout).
 It's not recommended using this folder structure for small projects.

 ---